shahrzl/kdbplus/impliedRiskNeutralDist-Viewer/readme.txt

 Pre-requisite: Have q installed.
 To install q, go to www.kx.com.
 You also need to download stat.q file.
+Can be downloaded from http://kx.com/q/stat.q

 To run this: